pyOpenSci/python-package-guide/index.md

 Good meets the requirements.
 Going beyond the minimum can make package maintenance easier-to-use for new users, easier-to contribute for new contributors and easier-to-maintain for you.

-This guide is now a work in progress.
+This guide is a work in progress.
 If you have ideas of things you'd like to see here, [we invite you to open an issue on GitHub that details any changes or additions that you'd like to see.](https://github.com/pyOpenSci/python-package-guide/issues).